NikolasPosavec/SchoolRepo/README.md

-This is my school projects repo for Honors Programming 271
+This is my repo for school assignments from my Honors Programming class I took last year along with my AP Computer Science work from this year.